 6. Wallet with money, credit cards, passport etc. (and copies of everything in a separate place!)

-Also, wear running shoes or sneakers when boarding, as you won’t have to take them off when going through security and they would take up more space than your sandals.
+Also, wear sneakers when boarding, as you won’t have to take them off at the security control.
+Of course, they also take up more space than your sandals.

-Let us now continue with the likely case that you don’t have a base to come back to or that you simply don’t want to, because that is what a nomadic lifestyle is all about.
+Let us now continue with the wishful case that you don’t have a base to come back to in between trips.
+Or even better, that you simply don’t want to.
+Don’t we all love to be lost in the right direction?

 The length of your trip does surprisingly not really matter.
-Staying away for a month, two or 3 years, you will need the same amount of clothes and equipment.
+Stay away for a week, two months or 3 years, you will need the same amount of clothes and equipment.

-For backpacking, a backpack with good back support will come in handy, which makes living out of a suitcase to living out of a backpack.
+When backpacking, a backpack with good back support is key.
+In that case, living out of a suitcase to living out of a backpack.
 The latter is easier to carry around, but makes it harder to keep your stuff clean and neatly ordered.
 But as backpackers, we don’t focus on that too much anyway, right?!

-My longest trip so far lasted 11 months and took me around Australia, my Deuter Backpack as a loyal companion with me through ups and downs.
+My longest trip so far lasted 11 months and took me around Australia.
+I used my Deuter Backpack as a loyal companion through all ups and downs of the trip.
 Greg has done far more time on the road, but he would hardly travel with more than a backpack and a day-pack either.

 Preparing for our next big trip to Canada and Central America, starting in September (2017), we are already organizing our bags.
 Here is an overview of the things we can’t leave behind.